 - How high can a penny stock go?

 - There is no limit on how high a penny stock can go.
-However, when reaching over $5 per share, it'd cease to be considered a penny stock.
+However, when reaching over $5 per share, it would cease to be considered a penny stock.

 Daria Uhlig contributed to the reporting for this article.